 jaḍāśrita dehe bheda ei se viveka

-“The names, forms, qualities, and activities of pure jīvas are all one.
-But when one takes shelter of a physical body, one can distinguish that they are all different from each other.
+“The names, forms, qualities, and activities of a pure jīva are all one.
+But when one takes shelter of matter, one can distinguish that they are all different from each other.

 kṛṣṇe nāhi jaḍa-gandha ataeva tāṅya

 “There is not even a trace of anything material about Kṛṣṇa.
 His name, form, qualities, and pastimes exist as one tattva.

 (The Holy Name is at Foundation of Everything)